-The Proponent is required to present the study area boundaries in maps and in a geospatial format (see section 21.5 Geospatial data requirements Geospatial data requirements).
+The Proponent is required to present the study area boundaries in maps and in a geospatial format (see section 21.5 Geospatial data requirements).

 7.4.
 Effects assessment methodology

 The environmental, health, social or economic effects are described in terms of the context, magnitude, geographic extent, timing, duration and frequency, and whether effects are reversible or irreversible.